AdobeDocs/analytics.en/help/implement/c-implement-with-dtm/t-create-web-property.md

 ---
 description: A web property can be any grouping of one or more domains and subdomains with a library of rules, included in one embed code.
 keywords: Analytics Implementation;implementation method;dynamic tag management;dtm;web property;property
-seo-description: A web property can be any grouping of one or more domains and subdomains with a library of rules, included in one embed code.
-seo-title: Create web property
 solution: Analytics
 title: Create web property
 topic: Developer and implementation